morgoe/yogaruka/_posts/workshops/2016-09-02-plymouth-merudanda.markdown

 	</figure>
 </div>

 Plymouth-born nutritionist and recipe developer.
-On a journey of study and discovery of the secrets of healthy diets for all and each of us.
-Also working to become a certified PT.
+On a journey of study and research to unveil the secrets of an optimal diet for humans as a whole and then as individuals.
+Also preparing at the moment to obtain her PT certification.
+Yogi and lover of all things healthy.

 ## Schedule